All Episodes

 The police were not as sophisticated as they are nowadays back then, 40 years ago.

-And also, I think 40 years ago.
+And also, I think 40 years ago, this was 41 years ago, 1982.

-So prior to DNA, that you know, the they didn't care.
+Prior to DNA, they didn't care.

-You know, they're all here.
+They're all here.

-This dude was out here at the crime scene busting nuts and shit.
+This dude was out here at the crime scene, busting nuts and shit.

 Like, bro, they didn't care.